Alumni Accolades

 Michael Preacely

 Matt has been singing leading roles across the country and will be debuting with the Chicago Opera Theatre and Pacific Opera Victoria this season.
-Last season he debuted with the Dallas Symphony, and Chattanooga Symphony, and workshopped an opera at the MET.
+He debuted with the Dallas Symphony, and Chattanooga Symphony, and workshopped an opera at the MET.
 He purchased his first home here in Lexington last year and is teaching private voice lessons and teaching Masterclasses at various Universities.
 He is honored to be joining the Board of OperaLex this year!

 Matthew Pearce